Park Interpretive School Programs (Preschool - Grade 5)

 Grades 2-3; 1.5 hrs (maximum 25 students)

-NEW Education & Appreciation Garnered through Listening and Exploring E.A.G.L.E.
-Storytelling
+E.A.G.L.E.
+Programs - Education & Appreciation Garnered through Listening & Exploring

 Preschool; 1 hr (maximum 25 students)

-Ravens, Beavers, and Bears…oh my!
-On this interactive program, we invite participants to explore the natural environment through Indigenous-centered storytelling.
+Ravens, beavers, and bears…oh my!
+On this interactive program, we invite participants to explore the natural environment through Indigenous-centred storytelling.
 Students will be amazed at how Indigenous Peoples use this time-honoured tradition to share lessons and values with their children.
 Offered at Elk/Beaver LakeFrancis/King and Witty's Lagoon regional parks.

 Grades 2-3; 1.5 hrs (maximum 25 students)